mzahana/drone_hunter_sim/README.md

   ```sh
   export GIT_USER=your_user_id
   ```
-  You can also add it to your `$HOME/.bashrc` so you don't have to `export` is every time you opent a new terminal window.
+  You can also add it to your `$HOME/.bashrc` so you don't have to `export` it every time you open a new terminal window.
   ```bash
   echo "export GIT_USER=your_user_id" >> $HOME/.bashrc && source $HOME/.bashrc
   ```